COVID-19 Level 3 Public Advisory

 New locations of interest in Hamilton and Raglan have been added to the Ministry of Health website: https://www.health.govt.nz/locationsofinterest

-Pop-up testing and vaccinations continue to operate in Raglan today with testing at the Raglan Area School and vaccinations now have moved to Raglan rugby grounds car park.
+Pop-up testing and vaccinations continue to operate in Raglan at the rugby grounds car park with testing at the Raglan Area School.

 Pop-up testing continues in Hamilton at Claudelands Event Centre and Te Kōhao Health on Wairere Drive, alongside the ongoing community testing centre at Founders Theatre.